What is the average salary in Reno, NV?

 Sierra Medical Center

-Sierra Medical Center is a leading healthcare provider.
-They offer jobs in nursing, administration, and support services.
+Sierra Medical Center is a healthcare provider.
+It offers jobs in medical and support roles with good pay.

 -